bahsim/idgl-dev-system/00-idgl-philosophy.md

 ## 2. Introduction

 The Intent-Driven Generative Lifecycle (IDGL) is a formal methodology for building digital products in an age of powerful generative AI.
 It is not merely a set of best practices for "prompt engineering," but rather a complete engineering discipline designed to orchestrate human-AI collaboration at scale.
+Without such a discipline, the unpredictable nature of AI-driven work can leave practitioners feeling more like **gamblers than architects**, hoping for a lucky outcome rather than engineering a predictable one.

 At its heart, IDGL establishes a new "social contract" between a human engineer and their AI counterpart.
 It posits that for this partnership to be effective, scalable, and safe, it must be governed by a clear, formal, and auditable process.
 This process is designed to maximize the velocity of AI-driven generation while retaining the critical oversight and authority of human judgment.